grimm-co/GEARSHIFT/post/Using-Ghidra-for-Automated-Struct-Identification.md

 # Techniques

-My approach involves performing static symbolic analysis on the data dependency graph from Ghidra's IL (Intermediate Language) representation of all architectures.
+My approach involves performing static symbolic analysis on the data dependency graph from Ghidra's Intermediate Language (IL) representation of all architectures.
 As a result, this plugin supports all architectures supported by Ghidra, and new architectures can be supported by implementing a lifter to lift the desired architecture into Ghidra's IL, which also known as P-Code.

 ## Symbolic Analysis